rogerxaic/EventStreams/eventstreams124.md

 [IBM Cloud IAM Service IDs and API Keys ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud/blog/introducing-ibm-cloud-iam-service-ids-api-keys){:new_window}.

 ## Wildcarding
-You can take advantage of the IAM wildcarding facility to set policies for groups or resources on {{site.data.keyword.messagehub}}.
+You can take advantage of the IAM wildcarding facility to set policies for groups of resources on {{site.data.keyword.messagehub}}.
 For example, if you give all your topics names like `Dept1_Topic1` and `Dept1_Topic2`, you can set policies for topics called `Dept1_*` and these policies will be applied to all topics with that prefix.
 For more information, see
 [Assigning access by using wildcard policies ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/iam?topic=iam-wildcard){:new_window}.